 - Unknown effects on restorations – The effects that activated charcoal might have on dental restoration work is yet unknown.
 If you have a filling, crown, veneer, or bridge, you may want to stay away from activated charcoal until more research has been conducted.

 Activated charcoal is likely safe to use—and perhaps even effective—in small doses, depending on your unique situation.
-The best approach is to talk to your dentist about activated charcoal toothpaste first to see if it is a good option for you.
+The best approach is to talk to your dentist about activated charcoal toothpaste to see if it is a good option for you.
 And if you are looking for a truly effective, safe, and long-lasting way to whiten your teeth, don’t hesitate to reach out to Steger Smiles to make a teeth whitening appointment!